Bringing in a new puppy into your family with an existing older pup can be a big transition for both you, your puppy, and your older dog.

 Introducing Your Puppy To Your Older Dog

-With young puppies, you want to focus on proper socialization and exposure.
-If you’re wondering what proper socialization and exposure is sure to read our article on Socialization.
+With young puppies, you want to focus on proper socialization and exposure; if you’re wondering what adequate socialization and exposure are, be sure to read our article on socialization.

-Ultimately for your puppy, everything is a big change and your puppy may not know what to expect from this major change, from moving and living in a new environment to meeting new humans and dogs, all this is new to your puppy!
+Ultimately for your puppy, everything is a significant change, and your puppy may not know what to expect from this important change.
+From moving and living in a new environment to meeting new humans and dogs, all this is new to your puppy!

-As a new puppy owner, your job is to make this transition in your puppies live a positive experience making everything a smooth transition!
+As a new puppy owner, your job is to make this transition in your puppy’s life a positive experience, to create a smooth transition!

 How do you make this a positive experience?